Jincheng97/Classification-of-AML/README.md

 # Classification-of-AML
 ## Description of Project
 This is the early term project of BMED 6517, Georgia Institute of Technology.
 Our group members are Jincheng Zhu, Yuewen Zheng and Hanchen Wang.
-The goal of this project is to predict patient's AML or normal status from patient blood samples profiled by flow cytomery.
+The goal of this project is to predict patient's AML or normal status from patient blood samples profiled by flow cytometry.
 ## Data
 The data are drawn from 359 subjects, among whom 316 are normal while 43 are AML.
 For each subject, one blood sample is taken and split into 8 tubes.
 For each tube, 7 channels are measured (FSC, SSC, 5 protein markers).
 The 5 protein markers for each tube measure different kinds of proteins.
 (In total 5 * 8 = 40 kinds of proteins are measured.)
 Normal/AML class labels of 179 samples are given.
 The task is to predict the class labels of the remaining 180 samples.